kkipngenokoech/100_days_of_code/DJANGO/news/README.md

     1. the page exists and returns a HTTP 200 status code
     2. the page users the correct url name in the view
     3. the proper template is being used

+## BOOTSTRAP
+there are two ways of adding bootstrap to our applications
+1. downloading all the files and adding them locally to our server
+2. using CDN(Content Delivery Network)
+Bootstrap comes with the following starter templates:
+    Bootstrap.css
+    Jquery.js
+    Popper.js
+    Bootstrap.js